-At the time of program submission, all EPP programs were aligned to the Kentucky Teacher Standards, one of which was KTS 8, Collaboration, which was distributed throughout the preparation program in a variety of ways.
-In ED 604 Introduction to Education, students develop their first lesson to teach.
-In other courses, candidates develop projects that demonstrate collaboration.
-For both the approval for student teaching and CAP 7 exit portfolios, candidates had to document their experiences with collaboration.
-At the CAP 7 level, candidates were expected to collaborate with one of their placement teachers to identify a student whose learning could be enhanced by collaboration and to develop a plan to help that student over a period of time by collaborating with the P-12 teacher and others so identified.
+At the time of program submission, all of the EPP programs were aligned to the Kentucky Teacher Standards, one of which was KTS 8, Collaboration, which was distributed throughout the preparation program in a variety of ways.
+In ED 210, students collaborated with P-12 teachers to develop their first lesson to teach.
+In other courses, candidates developed projects that would demonstrate collaboration.
+For both the CAP 3 (approval for student teaching) and CAP 4 exit portfolios, candidates had to document their experiences with collaboration.
+At the CAP 4 level, candidates were expected to collaborate with one of their placement teachers to identify a student whose learning could be enhanced by collaboration and to develop a plan to help that student over a period of time by collaborating with the P-12 teacher and others so identified.